-In March 2016, we adopted our Rights Plan.
-Pursuant to our Rights Plan, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a Series A Preferred Share.
+In March 2016, we adopted our Rights Agreement.
+Pursuant to our Rights Agreement, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a Series A Preferred Share.
 Holders are entitled to receive, in lieu of each one one-thousandths of a Series A Preferred Share, common shares having a market value at that time of twice the Right's exercise price.
 Our board of directors is entitled to redeem the Rights at \$0.001 per Right at any time before the Rights are exercisable.
-In March 2017, we amended our Rights Plan in connection with the execution of the Amalgamation Agreement.
+In February 2019, we amended our Rights Agreement to extend its term until February 2020.